Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

 \subsection{End-to-end Software Development}

-~ Given the high autonomy and the flexibility from multi-agent synergy, LLM-based agent systems can further tackle the end-to-end procedure of software development (\eg{} developing a Snake Game application from scratch) beyond an individual phase of software development.
-In particular, alike the real-wold software development team, these agent systems can cover the entire software development life cycle (\ie{} requirements engineering, architecture design, code generation, and software quality assurance) by incorporating the synergy between multiple agents that are specialized with different roles and relevant expertise.
+~ Given the high autonomy and the flexibility of multi-agent synergy, LLM-based agent systems can further tackle the end-to-end procedure of software development (\eg{} developing a Snake Game application from scratch) beyond an individual phase of software development.
+In particular, like the real-world software development team, these agent systems can cover the entire software development life cycle (\ie{} requirements engineering, architecture design, code generation, and software quality assurance) by incorporating the synergy between multiple agents that are specialized with different roles and relevant expertise.
 Table~\ref{tab:endtoendsd} summarizes the existing LLM-based agents for end-to-end software development.